From Plant to Plate: Cultivating Your Organic Garlic

 The Planter has an attachment that puts the holes in the ground and then the "planters" (us and any family members we can get to help!) sit on seats with buckets of seed and lay them in the holes while moving.
 It's quite a ride and the planters have to hustle to keep up not only with the tractor but with each other.

-As an organic farm we always have to consider weeds.
-We can tell you that hand weeding acres of land throughout the growing season is a full time job!
-Pre-planting we run the wheel line to bring up the weeds and then we use the tractor to turn them under.
 A wheel line is attached to the water tank (fed from the well) through a long hose.
 Once the water reaches the line it irrigates from sprinkler heads that are spaced out along the lateral pipe.
 To move the wheel line, we start up the gas powered engine (seen in the photo above) and it "walks" the whole line either up or back.

-Our drip irrigation system is also fed by our well and set up to run fertilizer through the lines, delivering food directly to our garlic, giving it a boost as it grows.
+Our drip irrigation system is also fed by our well and set up to run organic fertilizer through the lines, delivering food directly to our garlic, giving it a boost as it grows.

 From planting until harvest, every day is spent in the field monitoring the growth and health of each plant and then tightening up watering schedules.

 Then comes HARVEST!
 Hardneck garlic grows a scape which is a long green stem with a flower bud on the end.
 As soon as they appear we know harvest isn't too far out.
 All scapes get removed so that the plant's energy goes to the bulb, not the flower.
-When the leaves start to die back, we pull the irrigation to start the curing process in the ground to prevent rot.

 We use this cool irrigation rig to help pull up the lines.
-It hooks to the back of the truck and then he can wind them up on the spool keeping everything nice and neat.
+It hooks to the back of the truck and then Matt can wind them up on the spool keeping everything nice and neat.

-Next it's time to use the potato harvester.
+After a week or so of drying in the ground, it's time to use the potato harvester.
 Yep, you heard that right, we use a potato harvester on our garlic!
 Part of our creativity is investigating implements that perform similar actions needed for garlic farming.
 The potato harvester digs under the bulbs and pulls them up onto a platform that shakes some of the dirt off.

 We found that we need to make a few passes of the field that consist of using the harvester, picking up all the garlic you can find, then doing it again repetitively until all of the garlic has been picked up.

 We store the bulbs in burlap sacks and lay them flat on pallets so that they get good air circulation while they cure.
 You can eat garlic straight out of the field, but if you want it to store properly then you need to cure it for 10-14 days.
-Before the garlic is put up for the season, we do one last visual on every bulb and sorts out any imperfections.

 We love to learn and share our process.
 Find us on social media to keep in touch, share your experiences, ask questions and most of all buy our garlic!